 Coffee.
 Raglan’s coffee is arguably up there with the surf.
 You’ll smell the locally roasted beans on your way into town at Te Uku Roast Office or Raglan Garden Club.
 Spoilt for choices in and around town, we recommend grabbing a brew from Raglan Roast, Raglan Surf Co window or LaLa Land Hot Chocolate is the bomb!
 If you’re heading out to the new Rangitahi Peninsula, try The Hut for a brew and a chat!

 Small town, big passion for food and especially local produce packing a seasonal punch!
-Watch the world go by at The Shack on the sunny corner of the main street, it’s a total local institution whilst opposite is Wyld Eatery & Bar, the new child in town.
-Be sure to take your own bowl or plate before heading to Clover or Aroha Sushi where the food is super fresh.
+For the best places for coffee in Raglan and to watch the world go by go to the The Shack on the sunny corner of the main street, it’s a total local institution.
+Opposite is Wyld Eatery & Bar, the bright blue child in the middle of town.
+Be warned, you maybe there several times a day, juice, brunch and cocktails are hard to go past.
+Be sure to take your own bowl or plate before heading to Aroha Sushi where the food is super fresh.

 Heading to the Beaches

 Fish and chips just taste better on the wharf right?
 Watch the boats bring in the catch, the crew are filleting onsite and the views on the deck at Raglan Fish are just awesome.
 The Wharf Kitchen & Bar has a brilliant all day menu and terrace to soak in the views.
 Don’t go past the secret coffee window.

 Days blur into nights in Raglan and so do most of our awesome eateries.
 Check out the great food, beers, sunset cocktail lists, garden bars and live music at George’s Beach Club, Orca Eatery and Bar, Isobar, Ulo’s Kitchen, the grand old pub in Bow St, the Harbourview Hotel, or Pirates Club Pizza has your takeaways sorted.